energywebfoundation/ewf-zurich-upgrade/MANUAL_UPGRADE_GUIDE.md

 ### 5.4 Restart Telegraf Service 🔄

-User might need to restart the Telegraf service to ensure telemetry immediately picks up the new client version
+User might need to restart the Telegraf service to ensure telemetry picks up the new client version

 ```bash
 sudo systemctl restart telegraf